-Master of Science in Business Analytics 2024-2025 Edition
+Master of Science in Business Analytics and AI

-The MSBA program includes 34 credits and is full-time and in-person.
+The Master of Science in Business Analytics and AI (MSBA & AI) program includes 34 credits and is full-time and in-person.
 The program runs over the fall, spring, and summer sessions.
-AThe students complete eight required business analytics courses and choose three electives that fit their professional needs and interests with courses in fintech, global supply chain management, international business, healthcare, or general management.
+The students complete eight required business analytics and AI courses and choose three electives that fit their professional needs and interests with courses in fintech, global supply chain management, international business, healthcare, or general management.
 They may also opt to take a direct study, co-ops, or special topics in business analytics with program director approval.
-Applicants who do not have the perquisites for the MSBA program, depending on their background, will be required to take specific bridge courses during the summer before the full-time program begins.
+Applicants who do not have the perquisites for the MSBA & AI program, depending on their background, will be required to take specific bridge courses during the summer before the full-time program begins.

 Modern businesses rely on all kinds of data to make decisions and measure performance.
-Our Master of Science in Business Analytics (MSBA) program builds Bryant’s expertise in business education and trains future business leaders on state-of-the-art business analytics tools and techniques.
+Our MSBA & AI program builds Bryant’s expertise in business education and trains future business leaders on state-of-the-art business analytics tools and techniques.
 Students learn the whole process of data analytic life cycle from data gathering, preparation, data exploration, model building, and data visualization/communication.
-Students learn to use advanced analytics to support organizational goals and strategies and use analytics to tell compelling stories that impact business strategy.
+Students learn to use advanced analytics and AI tools to support organizational goals and strategies and use analytics to tell compelling stories that impact business strategy.
 The program culminates with a capstone project where students apply what they have learned during the program to a project provided by our corporate partners and present their findings to the partners.

 Required Introduction Course:

-MSBA 515Preparing for MSBA Success1
+MSBA 515Preparing for MSBA and AI Success1

 Business Analytics Foundation Required Courses: